Republicans attack Biden Supreme Court pick as pawn of 'radical Left'

 While only a simple majority is necessary to confirm Supreme Court nominations in the 50-50 Senate, Republicans on the Senate Judiciary Committee could boycott a vote to stall the nomination.
 Iowa Sen. Chuck Grassley, the top Republican on the panel, has previously indicated to CNN, however, that he didn't favor going that route.

+"I intend to show up and do the job that Iowans pay me to do," said Grassley.

-Graham preferred for Biden to choose J. Michelle Childs from his home state, and criticized the President for choosing another nominee from the Ivy League.
+Graham preferred for Biden to choose J. Michelle Childs from his home state, and criticized the President for choosing another nominee from the Ivy League, even though he's supported conservative judges for the Supreme Court from those elite institutions.
 Jackson went to a public high school in Miami before earning both her undergraduate degree and law degree at Harvard University.

 "The Harvard-Yale train to the Supreme Court continues to run unabated," said Graham.
 "I expect a respectful but interesting hearing in the Senate Judiciary Committee."